JaredDobry/UserLoginMonitor/README.md

 Python tool to monitor active logins on network computers

 # Usage
-The tool will query user logins on network computers every 10 seconds (change QUERY_FREQ as needed to modify this timing) To add a query simply select "New Query" and input the name of the network computer to check login status.
+The tool will query user logins on network computers every 10 seconds (change QUERY_FREQ as needed to modify this timing).

+To add a query simply select "New Query" and input the name of the network computer to check login status.

 To remove a query click the x button next to the entry.

 # Getting the hostname